Next door to Syrian war, Lebanese farmers want protection

 ORDERS FROM DAMASCUS

-Turkey is the main haven for refugees and anti-Assad rebels who regularly cross into Syria to fight the army.
+Turkey is the main haven for refugees and anti-Assad rebels who regulary cross into Syria to fight the army.

-But Damascus has not fired mortars across the border with its powerful, well-armed northern neighbor, a member of NATO that has called on Assad to step down.
+But Damascus has not fired mortars across the border with its powerful, well-armed northern neighbour, a member of NATO that has called on Assad to step down.

 In Lebanon, however, Assad continues to exercise Syria's historic influence, despite the 2005 departure of thousands of Syrian troops and intelligence operatives from Lebanese soil.
 Many in north Lebanon say their army takes orders from Damascus.